Eimaen/ConsoleMusix/README.md

 * Add DirectX hooking to visualize music in-game *(or use overlay)*

 ## Disclaimer
-Musixmatch API is unofficial and **is stolen** from original Musixmatch app for PC.
-Currently it uses my Musixmatch user-token.
+Musixmatch API is unofficial and **is taken** from original Musixmatch app for PC.
+Musixmatch user token can be extracted from desktop app *(Maybe there is another way)*.
-Of course I don't know if downloading from Soundcloud is a legal thing.
 I published it just **for educational purposes**.

 ## Known bugs